Bio

 IMG_9716-2

 Marita Kennedy-Castro (she/her) is an embodied movement artist, dance educator and intercultural bridge-builder.
-She is founder of Embody the Rhythm and co-director, choreographer and performer with New Moon Ensemble.
-She resides in the unceded Wabanaki Confederacy territory we’ve learned to call Portland, Maine under colonization.
-She is passionate about contributing to cultural preservation, building intercultural communities and illuminating avenues to healing through movement as medicine.
+She is founder of Embody the Rhythm, and artistic director, choreographer and performer with New Moon Ensemble (from which she is on leave in 2024).
+She resides in the unceded territory of the Wabanaki peoples, recognized as Portland, Maine under colonization.
+Marita is passionate about contributing to cultural preservation, building intercultural communities and illuminating avenues to healing through movement as medicine.

 Marita shares from a lifetime of dance exploration and training, and over 20 years of study with master dancers from Guinea, West Africa.
-She received the encouragement and blessing to teach Guinean traditional dance from world renowned dance artist and cultural ambassador, Youssouf Koumbassa.
+She received the encouragement and blessing to teach Guinean traditional dance from world- renowned dance artist and cultural ambassador, Youssouf Koumbassa.
+Marita collaborates with master Guinean drum artists Namory Kieta and Sayon Camara to offer community classes, workshops and artist residencies, promoting Guinean culture.

-She collaborates with master Guinean drum artists Namory Kieta and Sayon Camara to offer community classes, workshops and artist residencies throughout the state.
-Marita believes that every body deserves access to dance, and she supports individuals in deepening their somatic awareness and increasing movement freedom through private individualized lessons.
-She completed her thesis in Dance & Performance Art for Healing & Social Change at Goddard College.
+Marita believes that every body deserves access to dance.
+She offers a communally supported mutual-aid fund to ensure equitable access to her classes, and supports individuals in deepening their embodied awareness and increasing movement freedom through private, individualized lessons.
+Marita completed her thesis in Dance & Performance Art for Healing & Social Change at Goddard College.
 Find her on Instagram @EmbodytheRhythm

 Background & Intent